Geometric Model Checking of Continuous Space: Background

 \begin{defi}[Simplicial complex] A \iflong \emph{(geometric)} \fi \emph{simplicial complex} $\Ksc$ is a finite set of simplexes of $\R^m$ such that: \begin{enumerate} \item If $\sigma \in \Ksc$ and $\tau$ is a face of $\sigma$, then $\tau \in \Ksc$; \item If $\sigma, \tau \in \Ksc$, then $\sigma \cap \tau$ is a face of $\sigma$ and $\tau$ (possibly the empty simplex). \end{enumerate} \end{defi}

-Figure \ref{fig:simplicialComplex} illustrates an example of a simplicial complex $\Ksc$ and highlights some of the simplexes comprising it.
-The \emph{dimension} of $\Ksc$ is the maximum of the dimensions of its simplexes, i.e. $2$ in Figure \ref{fig:simplicialComplex}.
+Figure~\ref{fig:simplicialComplex} illustrates an example of a simplicial complex $\Ksc$ and highlights some of the simplexes comprising it.
+Figure~\ref{fig:notSimplicialComplex} illustrates a collection of simplexes that \emph{does not} form a simplicial complex.
+The \emph{dimension} of $\Ksc$ is the maximum of the dimensions of its simplexes, i.e., $2$ in Figure~\ref{fig:simplicialComplex}.
 The face relation on simplexes is inherited by simplicial complexes in the expected way: the face relation $\face$ on simplicial complex $\Ksc$ is the union of the face relations on the simplexes composing $\Ksc$.

+Given simplicial complex $\Ksc = \{\sigma_1,\ldots,\sigma_n\}$, the \emph{polyhedron} of $\Ksc$, denoted by $\poly{\Ksc}$, is the set-theoretic union of the simplexes in $\Ksc$.
+Formally, $\poly{\Ksc} := \bigcup_{i=1}^n \sigma_i$.
+Figure~\ref{subfig:K1} shows a simplicial complex, which is a set of 11 elements -- 4 points, 5 open segments and 2 open triangles.
+The set-theoretic union of these 11 simplexes is the square shown in Figure~\ref{subfig:SQ} -- the corresponding polyhedron.
+Note that a different simplicial complex, shown in Figure~\ref{subfig:K2}, has the same (underlying) polyhedron.